 We historically have provided a wide range of activities throughout the year and we regularly consult with parents and children to ensure that we provide something to suit all tastes!
-In the past years we have offered; sports club, craft club, music club, language club, gymnastics club, football club, cricket club, dance club, multiskills club, book club, gardening club, lego club, computer club, basketball, musical theatre and modelling clubs.
-In the past we have extended our provision this year to include after school care 3.15- 5.30 p.m.
+In the past years we have offered; sports club, craft club, music club, language club ,gymnastics club, football club, cricket club, dance club, multiskills club, book club, gardening club, lego club, computer club, basketball and modelling clubs.